Bingi-Man/Debian-Xfce-Tweaks/README.md

 whenever they are read.
 This can improve performance, especially on solid-state drives (SSDs), as it reduces unnecessary writes.

-barrier=0:  This option disables write barriers.
-Write barriers ensure data integrity by forcing writes to be completed in a specific order.
-Disabling them can significantly improve performance, especially on SSDs, but it comes with a risk: if your system crashes or loses power during a write operation, data corruption can occur.
+barrier=0:  WARNING Write barriers ensure data integrity by forcing writes to be completed in a specific order.
+Disabling them can significantly improve performance, especially on SSDs, but if your system crashes or loses power during a write operation, data corruption can occur.
 Use with caution!
 If you're unsure, leave barrier=1 (the default).

 - Add options
 ```
-UUID=YOUR_ROOT_PARTITION_UUID / ext4 noatime,errors=remount-ro 0 1
+UUID=YOUR_ROOT_PARTITION_UUID / ext4 noatime,barrier=0,errors=remount-ro 0 1
 ```